logo

 “Never!”
 Lara cried ecstatically, trying to indulge him.
 “I’ve never seen such a wonder!”

 I have seen it,” I shrugged, grumpy because I didn’t think it was right to encourage the jerk.
 Besides, I didn’t like the man at all.
-“It was in Saigon in 1971—just before the end of the bloody war!”
-Of course, I was talking bullshit.
-I hadn’t seen such a “wonder”, and I couldn’t have seen it even if I was Marco Polo or Odysseus.
+“It was in Saigon in 1971—before the end of the bloody war.”
+Of course, it was just a lie.
+I couldn’t have seen anything like that, even if I was Marco Polo or Odysseus.
 Plus, I had never been to Saigon, let alone participated in wars there.

 My two snack pals just looked at me, surprised and scandalized at the same time.
-I thought they were definitely overreacting because, even though my claim wasn’t true, it was funny, at least.
-Obviously, I was the only one who thought so, though.
+In my opinion, they were definitely overreacting because my claim was obviously intended as a joke.
+Well, I was clearly the only one who thought so.

-I prudently took a step back to save my life and avoid potential damage to my freshly washed shirt, but Lara decided to stay in touch—probably because she still hadn’t bothered to change her clothes yet.
-She had been wearing the same set from the moment we met for the first time, and I actually suspected she wasn’t so much into hygiene.
+I prudently took a step back to save my life and avoid potential damage to my freshly washed shirt, but Lara decided to stay in touch—probably because she hadn’t bothered to change her clothes yet.
+She had been wearing the same set since we met for the first time, and I already suspected her of not being so much into hygiene.

-“So don’t dare tell me you seen something like this, you western cholak!
-Nobody except my great-grandfather, my grandfather, my father, and I ever made a true hotdog in the last two centuries, and none of us did it in Saigon!”
+“So don’t you dare tell me you have seen something like this, you western cholak!
+Nobody except my great-grandfather, grandfather, father, and I have ever made a true hotdog in the last two centuries, and none of us did it in Saigon!”
 And after shouting all this, the wonder-maker promptly took on the preparation of his next culinary miracle.
-He followed the same procedure as before, but now his gestures were far more vigorous and abrupt because… well, excessive pride also ran in his family, obviously.
+He followed the same procedure, but now his gestures were far more vigorous and abrupt because… well, obviously, excessive pride also ran in his family.

-As the Afghan, or whatever his nationality was, was still working in a huff behind Lara’s back, she turned around, happy, and showed her amazing gastronomical acquisition to me.
+As the Indo-Pakistani, or whatever his nationality was, was still working in a huff behind Lara’s back, she turned around, happy, and showed her exceptional gastronomical acquisition to me.
 It seemed really tasty—I had to admit it.
-By just looking at the hotdog, I could feel my saliva bubbling out of the corners of my mouth, but I quickly swallowed it back so I wouldn’t look weak.
-Nevertheless, my assistant was well aware of my true feelings and kept teasing me.
+By only looking at the hotdog, I could feel my saliva bubbling out of the corners of my mouth, but I quickly swallowed it back so I wouldn’t look weak.
+Nevertheless, my assistant was aware of my feelings and kept teasing me.
 She opened her mouth and pointedly bit at the thing to demonstrate what I was missing.
-Naturally, given the circumstances and all the ingredients trapped inside, the end closest to me immediately split open, and I had only a second to anticipate what would happen.
-And one second wasn’t enough time!
+Given the circumstances and all the ingredients trapped inside, the end closest to me immediately split open, and I had only a second to anticipate what would happen.
+And one second wasn’t enough time.

-Right after she made the mess, Lara looked at me from behind the hotdog and giggled—very amused—as if she had just sprinkled a tiny little droplet on my cheek.
-Unabashedly, she opened her mouth to have another bite, but since the pressure on my end had already been relieved, it was her shirt that took the hit now.
-All the remaining stuffing was poured all over it.
-Not that it mattered, actually; her clothes were already dirty enough, and besides, she didn’t care at all.
-Instead of getting sore about it, she just tried to reach her hand into her pants pocket to take something out of it, but a streak of ketchup crawled down her forearm, so she had to stop.
-Eventually, she handed her food treasure over to me and wiped her hands on her shirt.
-While she retrieved the picture of her sister, I used the chance to sink my teeth into her property.
+Right after making the mess, Lara looked at me from behind the hotdog and giggled—very amused—as if she had just sprinkled a tiny little droplet on my cheek.
+Unabashedly, she opened her mouth to have another bite, but since the pressure on my end had already been relieved, her shirt took the hit now.
+All the remaining stuffing dripped over it.
+Not that it mattered, actually—her clothes were already dirty enough, and she didn’t care at all.
+Instead of getting sore about it, she just tried to reach her hand into her pants pocket to take something out, but a streak of ketchup crawled down her forearm, so she stopped.
+Eventually, she had to hand her food treasure to me to wipe her hands on her shirt.
+I secretly sank my teeth into her property as she retrieved her sister’s picture.

 “Since when have you been selling the true hotdog in America?”
 She then turned to the Asian, using her smoothest and most charming voice.
-He was still spraying ketchup all around him.
+The latter was still spraying ketchup all around him.

 Goliath stopped his work for a moment to look at her, surprised.

-“You’ve been doing this for so long?”
-I felt the sudden urge to cut into their conversation in a very inappropriate way, and I confidently did it.
+“You have been doing this for so long?”
+I felt the sudden urge to cut into their conversation rather inappropriately and confidently did it.
 “You’ve worked all your life as a street hotdog vendor and never tried anything else?”

 Lara, who hadn’t given him the picture yet, angrily turned her head to me because I was obviously getting in her way, and she wanted me to stop.
-Since my mouth was full of food and I was trying to talk at the same time, I let her enjoy a bunch of flavors from the tip of my tongue, showering her face and neck with salad.
+Since my mouth was full of food while I was trying to talk, I let her enjoy a bunch of flavors from the tip of my tongue, showering her face and neck with salad.
 A little piece of sausage also broke free and landed right into her bosom, but she didn’t see it because the monster behind her suddenly exploded with rage and made her turn around, startled.

-“How dare call me a street vendor, you stupid American pig!”
-The Asian yelled seriously offended again.
-“I’m selling the true hotdog—the one and only in the world!”
+“How dare you call me a street vendor, you stupid American pig!”
+The Asian yelled, seriously offended again.
+“I’m selling the true hotdog—the only one in the world!”

-“You’re selling a hotdog, yes, but whether it’s true or not, it’s not quite clear because of all the ketchup and mayonnaise you’ve soaked it in.
-And the shit is all over my brand-new shirt now!”
-I decided to dig my heels in because the jerk’s brazenness really annoyed me.
+“That you’re selling hotdogs, that’s for sure.
+But it’s rather unclear if it’s true, you know.
+Look at all the shit on my brand-new shirt!”
+I decided to dig my heels in because the jerk’s brazenness annoyed me too much.
 I kind of felt offended for all the Americans and all the pigs in the world.
-“Maybe you should just call it ‘The True Hotdog Ketchup’ instead.
-This way, it’d be more descriptive, and people would know what to expect!”
+“Maybe you should call your thing ‘ketchup-drowned hotdog’ instead.
+This way, it’d be more informative, and people would know what to expect.”

 In fact, I wasn’t entirely right to pick a bone about it.
-The hotdog was really fine, and although the stuffing was a bit too much for my taste, it was still delicious.
+The hotdog was incredible, and although the stuffing was a bit too much for my taste, it was still delicious.
 I simply didn’t like the guy.
-Nevertheless, even if I wanted to unring this bell now, it was too late, so I just waited to see his reaction.
+Nevertheless, it was too late to unring the bell now, so I just waited to see his reaction.
 It didn’t actually take him too long to demonstrate it.

 I looked at him, puzzled and confused, because I couldn’t really grasp what he meant.
-Why wasn’t I a true American?
-Was it because I ate like a pig, or because I put the blame on him?
-If it was the first thing, well, I couldn’t be more American than this, obviously!
-And if it was the second thing, who else was I supposed to blame?
+Why shouldn’t I call myself a true American?
+Was it because I ate like a pig or because I put the blame on him?
+If it was the first thing, well, I just couldn’t be more American than this, obviously!
+And if it was the second thing, who else should I blame for it?
 Jesus fucking Christ?
-Either way, I wasn’t happy to hear a foreigner judge my Americanness in the middle of America!
+Either way, I wasn’t happy to hear a stupid foreigner judge my Americanness in the middle of America.

-Right after finishing my statement, however, I realized I might have gone too far.
-After all, the man was quite dangerous-looking, and, as a precaution, I decided to step back.
-Lara, who still stood too close to the monster with the picture in her hand hanging stupidly between them, suddenly turned her head to look at me again.
-The expression on her face clearly indicated that I had to apologize to the Asian.
+After finishing my statement, however, I realized I might have gone too far.
+After all, the man was quite dangerous-looking, so I decided to step back as a precaution.
+Lara, who was still too close to the monster with the picture in her hand hanging stupidly between them, suddenly turned her head to look at me again.
+The expression on her face clearly indicated that I had to apologize to the jerk.
 Naturally, I wasn’t ready for such a big step yet, and instead of it, I stared at her with an expression on my face, replying that she was a fucking traitor.

 “These are not sandwiches, you filthy go khor!
 This is the only true hotdog your smelly little country will ever know!”
-Quite expectantly, I heard an ominous thunder behind my assistant’s back, which promptly made her turn around to face Goliath.
-His eyes sparkled with rage, and his hands clutched the mobile cart so hard that it squealed mournfully and one of its wheels broke loose, rolling away in terror.
+Quite expectantly, I heard an ominous thunder behind my assistant’s back, making her turn around to face Goliath.
+His eyes already sparkled with rage, and his hands clutched the mobile cart so hard that it squealed mournfully, and one of its wheels broke loose, rolling away in terror.

-“Okay, okay, let’s cool it off a bit, pal!”
-I reluctantly had to back off, even though I didn’t want to give up on my hurt feelings.
-I was just afraid the guy would depopulate half the city because of me.
+“Okay, okay.
+Let’s cool it off a bit, pal!”
+I reluctantly had to back off, even though I didn’t want to give up on my warranty claim.
+I was simply afraid the guy would depopulate half the city because of me.
 “I’m only saying this as a customer, you know; it’s for the sake of your own business.
-After all, some of your sons might want to become hotdog vendors someday!”
+After all, some of your sons might want to become hotdog vendors someday.”

-Here, I finally stopped teasing him, but somewhere in my mind, I suspected it was too late.
-The Asian stared at me dumbfounded, and, at first, he couldn’t believe I had called him a “hotdog vendor” again!
-Then he took a very deep breath, almost sucking half of the Earth’s atmosphere into his huge lungs, but he never actually went to the point of answering me.
-He just couldn’t find the right words for it.
-Instead, he started throwing punches all around and kicking like mad, still holding the unfinished hotdog.
-At the same time, he shouted that he was about to smash everything and if by “everything” he meant the tools with which he earned his living, he had already done it.
-Soon the mobile cart twisted out of shape, tumbled down, leaked hot water from every hole it had, and spilled boiled sausages around the pavement.
+At this point, I finally stopped teasing him, but somewhere in my mind, I suspected it was too late.
+The Asian stared at me dumbfounded at first, and he couldn’t believe I had just called him a “hotdog vendor” again.
+Then he took a breath so intense that he almost sucked half of the Earth’s atmosphere into his huge lungs, but he never actually went to the point of answering me.
+He couldn’t find the right words for it.
+Instead, he started throwing punches and kicks like crazy, still holding the unfinished hotdog.
+At the same time, he shouted that he was about to smash everything, and if by “everything” he meant the tools with which he earned his living, he had already done it.
+Soon, the mobile cart twisted out of shape, tumbled down, leaked hot water from every hole, and spilled boiled sausages around the pavement.

 Truly frightened now, I drew further back and wondered why Lara still stood so close to the raging nutcase.
-Soon I realized it was because of the picture of her sister, which she wanted to show him.
+Soon, I realized it was because of her sister’s picture, which she wanted to show him.
 In one of the pauses, when the fucking Taliban with the filthy apron stopped to breathe, he suddenly noticed the photo and grabbed it from her hand, thrusting the half-done hotdog back into it.
-The jerk clearly mistook the picture for a bill, and with his gesture, he actually demonstrated that the market economy rated well above family honor in his system of values.
+Obviously, the jerk mistook the picture for a bill, and with his gesture, he demonstrated that the market economy still rated well above family honor in his system of values.
 A few moments later, just before the man tucked the paper into his pocket, he looked at it and roared even louder because he realized he had been tricked.
 The Asian crumpled the photo into a ball and hurled it angrily at me, after which he just walked away, furious.
 He left his every possession in our filthy Western hands, including his broken mobile cart, his disgusting apron, his ridiculous plunger, and all of the sausages, salads, and various sauces.

 Meanwhile, he summoned all the Islamic leaders for a holy jihad on us, and he called us: idiots; complete idiots; completely dumb idiots; chauvinistic pigs; imperialistic cunts; fascistic dogs; fucking xenophobes who weren’t worthy to lick his shit; destroyers of centuries-old moral values; destroyers of centuries-old family businesses; and a whole lot of other things of that sort.
 He also informed us that he was going to leave America, leave the West, return to Bangladesh, and live with his mother and her fourteen brothers and that he was never coming back.
-He also said he would quit selling the true hotdog, and no one on this miserable planet would ever taste it again, and it would all be our fault.
-In the end, he informed us that every other piece of hotdog in the world was just an imitation and that only his product contained tender puppy meat.
+He also said he would quit selling the True Hotdog, and no one on this miserable planet would ever taste it again, and it would all be our fault.
+Eventually, he informed us that every other piece of hotdog except his was just an imitation and that only his product contained tender puppy meat.
 I guess he mentioned the last one just so we would know what a terrible loss to humanity we were causing.

 “Do you think he was joking about the puppy meat?”
 I asked Lara after the Asian disappeared in the distance, and we felt safe again.

 “I don’t know,” my assistant shrugged, rumbling unintelligibly because she had already started eating.
-“You could’ve at least let the guy finish my hotdog before driving him into exile,” she grunted, unsatisfied.
-In an attempt to avoid the bombardment of salad pieces coming out of her mouth, I bent over to take the violated picture from the ground and put it in my pocket.
+“You could’ve at least let the man finish my hotdog before driving him into exile,” she grunted, unsatisfied.
+To avoid the bombardment of salad pieces from her mouth, I bent over to take the violated picture from the ground and put it in my pocket.

 “If I knew he would overreact so severely,” I rumbled back, returning fire in Lara’s face, “I would’ve kept my imperialistic mouth shut!”

-And to demonstrate how exactly I planned to do that, I really tried to close it, but unfortunately, it was impossible.
-My mouth was so full that even an Indonesian bus would have been ashamed!
-Unsuccessful “passengers” hung in clusters from everywhere—mostly pieces of cabbage and carrots high on an overdose of mayonnaise—and I was worried I would choke.
+And to demonstrate how exactly I planned to do that, I tried to close it, but unfortunately, it was impossible.
+My mouth was so crammed that even an Indonesian bus would have been ashamed.
+Unsuccessful “passengers” hung in clusters from everywhere—primarily pieces of cabbage and carrots high on an overdose of mayonnaise—and I was worried I would choke on them.

 “It’s a little late to feel sorry now, don’t you think?”
-Lara let me taste a bunch of flavors right off the tip of her tongue, spraying mustard on my forehead.
+Lara let me taste some flavors right off her tongue, spraying mustard on my forehead.
 A few streams of ketchup slowly trickled down her chin and neck, clearly heading for her bosom to look for the piece of sausage I had sent there a few minutes ago.
-“I really doubt you’ll manage to get to the airport in time to stop him!”
+“I doubt you’ll manage to get to the airport in time to stop him.”

 I hummed inarticulately, intending to give her another witty remark, but then I accidentally looked behind my back and saw something that made my hair stand on end.
-The situation under the overpass had changed significantly, and I realized we had to hurry with our meal before we turned in a meal ourselves.
+The situation under the overpass had changed dramatically, and I realized we had to hurry with our meal before we turned into a meal ourselves.
 The problem was that a pack of hungry bums already lurked toward the cart, their greedy eyes fixed on the sausages around us.
-I worriedly poked my elbow into Lara’s ribs and nodded toward the crowd, and she hadn’t even raised her eyes to look at it when more bums crawled out of their improvised slum to reinforce the vanguard.
-Seeing this, we frantically stuffed our mouths with food and ditched the rest, after which we retreated toward the Ford because we simply stood no chance of surviving this battle.
+I worriedly poked my elbow into Lara’s ribs and nodded toward the crowd.
+She hadn’t even raised her eyes to look at it when more bums crawled out of their improvised slum to reinforce the vanguard.
+Seeing this, we frantically stuffed our mouths with food and ditched the rest.
+Then we retreated toward the Ford because we simply stood no chance of surviving this battle.
 Unfortunately, our maneuver came out a little too late, and when we reached our car, we realized we had actually been ambushed.

 Startled, we stopped there and stared at the lonely “hero” who had obviously left the flank of the stinking army to block our way.
-He was a peculiar-looking fellow, and he seemed very determined.
-The man wore a long leather coat, and he had horrifically entangled hair, a mighty beard, and a pair of small, kind of crazy eyes.
-Naturally, I had seen the guy before, but at first, I didn’t recognize him because I didn’t expect him to be there.
+He was a peculiar-looking fellow who seemed very determined.
+The man wore a long leather coat, his hair was horrifically entangled, and he had a mighty beard and a pair of small, crazy eyes.
+Naturally, we had seen the guy before, but at first, I didn’t recognize him because I didn’t expect him to be there.
 The tin basin on his disheveled head gave him out, though.
-I really doubted there was another dude in the entire fucking world wearing such a weird thing!
+I really doubted there was another dude in the entire fucking universe wearing such a weird thing.

-The bum looked at us with curiosity, and he obviously recognized us too.
-His yellowish eyeballs kept ping-ponging tensely between Lara and me, examining us from under the edge of his “hat”, and about half a minute later, they suddenly stopped moving.
-Then he blinked twice, and his hidden mouth appeared in the middle of his facial bush.
-I knew very well what he was about to say, but out of courtesy, I waited for him to say it.
+The bum looked at us with curiosity and obviously recognized us, too.
+His yellowish eyeballs kept ping-ponging tensely between Lara and me, examining us from under the edge of his peculiar hat, and about half a minute later, they suddenly stopped moving.
+After that, the pal blinked twice, and his hidden mouth appeared in the middle of his facial bush.
+I knew very well what he was about to say, but I waited for him to say it out of courtesy.

 Just a second before Lara had hissed, “I don’t give a damn cunt about your unfortunate life story!”
 I quickly cut in, “And how about a bowl of strawberry and blueberry ice cream instead?
 Caramel and chocolate sprinkles included, of course!”

 The wretch blinked again and swallowed a couple of times, probably picturing the ice cream in his mind.
 Then he cast a scared look behind his back as if the milk bar was just around the corner and not more than fifteen miles from here.
-In the end, he mumbled nervously, “I’d like to, but it’s impossible now.
+Ultimately, he mumbled nervously, “I’d like to, but it’s impossible now.
 She fulfilled her threat at last!”

 “No way!”
 My assistant suddenly came alive when she heard someone had suffered violence that would make a funny story.
 “Don’t tell me she really beat the shit in your asshole into shitty sprinkles!”

-I turned my head to look at her reproachfully because I found it inappropriate that she focused on that part of his story.
+I turned my head to look at my associate reproachfully because I found it inappropriate that she focused on that part of the bum’s story.
 After all, we weren’t on a hunt for sensational news here!
-Lara didn’t give a damn about what I thought, and she didn’t even look back at me.
-Instead, she kept her eyes fixed on the bum, demanding more details.
+Unfortunately, Lara didn’t give a damn about what I thought, and she didn’t even look back at me.
+Instead, she fixed her eyes on the man, demanding more details.
 Our bearded friend neither confirmed nor denied her speculation.
 He just rubbed the surface of his basin as if it were his skull, and it hurt terribly.

 “Okay, what’s the matter with you and the stupid cunt, anyway?”
-Miss I-wanna-know-everything didn’t give up on her sick impulse.
+Miss I-wanna-know-everything-right-now didn’t give up on her sick impulse.
 “What’s her fucking problem?”

 “You mean you don’t let her screw you?”
-I asked him really surprised because firstly, I couldn’t imagine why anyone would want to sleep with this stinky skunk, and secondly, I couldn’t see why he would complain about it.
-While wearing this weird potty on his crown, his love life was hardly flourishing!
+I asked him, really surprised because firstly, I couldn’t imagine why anyone would want to sleep with this stinky skunk, and secondly, I couldn’t see why he would complain if someone did.
+While wearing this weird potty on his crown, his love life hardly flourished!

 “And why should I?”
 The man just shook his head without explaining anything.

 The bum looked at me and slowly took the basin off his bushy head, wiping his wet forehead.
-I had never seen him without it—not even for a moment—despite the high temperatures lately, which made the air at noon as hot as boiling soup.
-However, in light of the events we witnessed at the milk bar a couple of days ago, I thought he had every right to be cautious.
+Despite the devastating temperature lately, I had never seen him without it, not even for a moment.
+And the air at noon was as hot as boiling soup!
+However, in light of the events we witnessed at the milk bar a couple of days ago, he had every right to be cautious.

-“As a matter of fact,” he went on after a while, smearing sweat all over his face, “I never go there hoping to get ice cream for free.
-Every time I mean to buy it as a respectful citizen would do!”
+“As a matter of fact,” he went on after a while, smearing sweat all over his face, “I never go there to get ice cream for free.
+Every time I mean to buy it as a respectful citizen would do.”

 We looked at him rather distrustfully.